-MATH 110-02 - Algebra Through History Discussion - An Old Babylonian Mathematical Table September 11, 2019
+MATH 110-02 - Algebra Through History Discussion - An Old Babylonian Mathematical Table September 2019

 A number of Old Babylonian tablets with information equivalent to the following table of base 60 numbers have been found.
 This was clearly a standard part of the Babylonian mathematicians' "calculation toolkit."
-To make things simpler for a first encounter with "the real thing," we'll use the following convention for the cuneiform number symbols: in the base 60 digits, $\langle = 10 \text{ and } \vee = 1$ .
+To make things simpler for a first encounter with "the real thing," the convention for the cuneiform number symbols is: in the base 60 digits, $\langle = 10 \text{ and } \rangle = 1$ .
 Spaces separate each base 60 digit from the next one.
 The first number on the row is added just to help us identify the rows in the table.